mehulagg/gitlab/doc/subscriptions/bronze-starter.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
 ---

-# Features available to Starter/Bronze subscribers
+# Features available to Starter and Bronze subscribers
 ​
 Although GitLab has discontinued selling the Bronze and Starter tiers, GitLab continues to honor the entitlements of existing Bronze and Starter tier GitLab